The Bitcoin Energy Consumption Index provides the latest estimate of the total energy consumption of the Bitcoin network.

 Apart from the previous comparison, it also possible to compare Bitcoin’s energy consumption to some of the world’s biggest energy consuming nations.
 The result is shown hereafter.

-Bitcoin’s biggest problem is perhaps not even its massive energy consumption, but the fact most mining facilties in Bitcoin’s network are located in regions (primarily in China) that rely heavily on coal-based power (either directly or for the purpose of load balancing).
-To put it simply: “coal is fueling Bitcoin” (Stoll, 2019).
+Bitcoin’s biggest problem is perhaps not even its massive energy consumption, but the fact most mining facilties in Bitcoin’s network are powered by fossil fuels.

 Thinking about how to reduce CO2 emissions from a widespread Bitcoin implementation